-Jan 1 - Jan 31 New students who are starting in Winter 2022 who wish to opt out of the supplementary health and dental plans must do so before January 31st.
+• Jan 1 - Jan 31 New students who are starting in Winter 2024 who wish to opt out of the supplementary health and dental plans must do so before January 31st.
 Not applicable to current students.
-Mon Jan 3 U of T, including the MBP Administrative offices re-opens.
-Wed Jan 12 Fall session grades available for viewing by students on the Student Web Service (ACORN).
-Mon Jan 17 Final date to add Winter session courses Mon Jan 17 Registration deadline for students registering or starting their program in the Winter (January to April) session; after this date, a late registration fee will be assessed.
+Wed Jan 3 U of T, including the MBP Administrative offices re-opens.
+Fri Jan 12 Registration deadline for students registering or starting their program in the Winter (January to April) session; after this date, a late registration fee will be assessed.
 Minimum Required Payment due (unpaid fees from previous session(s) + 100% of current Winter session tuition fee charges).
-Final date to submit doctoral theses without fee payment for Winter session Final date for receipt of degree recommendations and submission of any required theses for March or June graduation for master's students without fees being charged for the winter session.
+Wed Jan 17 Fall session grades available for viewing by students on the Student Web Service (ACORN).
+Fri Jan 19 Final date to submit doctoral theses without fee payment for Winter session.

+Fri Jan 19 Final date for receipt of degree recommendations and submission of any required theses for March or June graduation for master's students without fees being charged for the winter session.
 Final date for all students to request their degrees be conferred in absentia in March.
 Final Date to submit final doctoral theses for March Convocation in absentia.
 Students dually registered in the Fall session must be recommended for the master's degree by this date to maintain their PhD registration.
-Payment deadline to avoid service charges on unpaid Winter session (January to April) tuition and non-tuition fee amounts for all students registered in the Winter session only, except for those who have successfully registered without payment because they are receiving a full funding package via a research stipend, a major award or scholarship, teaching assistantships, tuition waiver, and/or sponsorships.
+Mon Jan 22 Wed Jan 31 Final date to add Winter session courses Payment deadline to avoid service charges on unpaid Winter session (January to April) tuition and non-tuition fee amounts for all students registered in the Winter session only, except for those who have successfully registered without payment because they are receiving a full funding package via a research stipend, a major award or scholarship, teaching assistantships, tuition waiver, and/or sponsorships.
 Monthly service charges will incur starting February 15.